 5. BRAINSTORMING AND GUESSING:

 Students should guess about upcoming units of study by listing all the things they know about the topic; all the things they want to know, and after studying the topic, all they things they learned.
 Venn diagrams are good for this type of brainstorming.
 Students can make their own by overlapping two circles on a piece of paper or writing their guesses, questions and facts in three different columns.

 Finally, you can lead a horse to water but you can’ make him drink, so trying to get students motivated to study is next to impossible unless you can include them in the content in one way or another.
-Having a personal interest will motivate them.
+Having a personal interest will always motivate them.